-A game of football has cycles of downs where a team has to travel a distance of 10 yards towards the end zone.
+A game of football has cycles of four downs where a team has to travel a distance of 10 yards towards the end zone.
 A third down is the team’s third chance out of four at maximum to travel those 10 yards.
-If a team gets to a third down it means that it has failed to travel the 10 yards in the first and second downs combined.
-A third down situation puts the attacking team under some pressure; that is because most of the time if a team fails to meet the remaining distance in the third down, the ball is returned to the opponent, or a field goal kick is attempted, as fourth down plays or rushes are rather risky, as failure to reach the first down marker will result in a turnover at the spot where the play ends.
+If a team gets to a third down, it means that it has failed to travel the 10 yards in the first and second downs combined.
+A third-down situation puts the attacking team under some pressure because, most of the time, if a team fails to meet the remaining distance in the third down, the ball is punted away to the opponent, or a field goal kick is attempted.
+Fourth-down plays are rather risky, as failure to reach the first down marker will result in a turnover at the spot where the play ends.

-You may hear expressions such as “Third and 6".
-That means that the attacking team is at its third attempt of traveling 10 yards, its third down; and still has to travel six yards, as it traveled a total of four yards in the first and second downs combined.
-You may also hear “Third and 15".
+You may hear expressions such as “Third and 6.”
+That means that the attacking team is at its third attempt of traveling 10 yards (its third down) and still has to travel six more yards, as it traveled a total of four yards in the first and second downs combined.
+You may also hear “Third and 15.”
 A team can also travel backward on the field as a result of penalties, sacks, or other mistakes.
-In the example case, the attacking team traveled five yards back in the two previous downs combined, and so it has to travel fifteen yards on its third down.
+In the example case, the attacking team traveled five yards back in the two previous downs combined, so it needs to advance 15 yards on its third down.

-3rd down is the penultimate down of the down cycle before 4th down.
-For most teams in a standard game, 3rd down is the final down you get to run a play because most teams punt the football to the other team on 4th down.
-In 3rd and long scenarios (situations where the 1st down line is ten or more yards away), passing is imperative unless you’re trying to fool the defense by running the ball.
-In 3rd and short situations (situations where the 1st down line is less than three yards away), running and passing are both viable options for the offense.
+Third down is the next-to-last down of the down cycle before fourth down.
+For most teams in a standard game, third down is the final down you get to run a play because most teams punt the football to the other team on fourth down.
+In “third and long” scenarios (situations where the first-down line is ten or more yards away), passing is imperative unless you’re trying to fool the defense by running the ball.
+In “third and short” situations (situations where the first-down line is less than three yards away), running and passing are both viable options for the offense.

-If the offense does not reach the 1st down marker on 3rd down, it is now 4th down.
-Depending on the situation, the offense may elect to go for the 1st down on 4th down, which is very risky.
+If the offense does not reach the first down marker on third down, it then becomes fourth down.
+Depending on the situation, the offense may elect to go for the first down on fourth down, which is very risky.